-Currently, police personnel consist of one (1) Major, (1) Captain, (1) First Sergeant, and two (2) Lieutenants who are all funded by the MCSAP grant at 85%.
-Indiana also has thirteen (13) Sergeants, and fifty-six (56) Troopers.
+Currently, police personnel consist of one (1) Major, (1) Captain, (1) First Sergeant, and one (1) Lieutenant who are all funded by the MCSAP grant at 85%.
+Indiana also has spots for thirteen (13) Sergeants, and fifty-six (56) Troopers.
+Indiana currently has ten (10) Sergeant spots and forty-eight (48) Trooper spots filled (by the end of August 2022).

-FY 2022 Update: Two (2) of the Sergeants are funded by the MCSAP grant at 85% since their primary job function is supervising the Compliance Review and New Entrant Safety Audit squads.
-Indiana also funds two (2) Sergeants at 85%; one as the training administrator and the other as the grant administrator/Title VI officer.
+Two (2) of the Sergeants are funded by the MCSAP grant at 85% since their primary job function is supervising the Compliance Review and New Entrant Safety Audit squads.
+Indiana also funds two (2) Sergeants slotted at 85%; one as the training administrator and the other as the grant administrator/Title VI officer.
+Currently there is one (1) Sergeant conducting both roles.
 One (1) Sergeant is funded at 50% as the school bus administrator.
-The remaining eight (8) Sergeants are funded at 50% by the MCSAP grant.
+The remaining eight (8) slotted Sergeants are funded at 50% by the MCSAP grant.
+There are currently only six (6) Sergeants in these roles.

-FY 2022 Update: Four (4) Troopers conduct compliance reviews and are funded by the MCSAP grant at 85%.
-Thirty-six (36) Troopers are funded at 60% and twenty (20) Troopers are funded at 15%, because their primary responsibility is with the State's School Bus inspection program.
+Four (4) Troopers are slotted to conduct compliance reviews and are funded by the MCSAP grant at 85% (currently only thee (3)).
+CVED has slotted Thirty-six (36) Troopers to be funded at 60% and twenty (20) Troopers to be funded at 15%, because their primary responsibility is with the State's School Bus inspection program.
+Currently CVED has twenty-eight (28) CVEOs and twenty (20) school bus Troopers.

-MCI staffing consists of the following: one (1) Administrator who is funded at 85%, one (1) Zone Coordinator who is funded at 85%, four (4) District Coordinators, and thirty (30) Motor Carrier Inspectors who are funded at 50%.
-One (1) additional District Coordinators is responsible for all technology support as well as the States data quality management and is funded at 85%.
-Five (5) of the Motor Carrier Inspectors dedicate their time to New Entrant Safety Audits and their salaries along with their fringe benefits will be billed towards the grant at 85%.
+MCI staffing consists of the following slotted positions: one (1) Administrator who is funded at 85%, one (1) Zone Coordinator who is funded at 85% (currently not filled), four (4) District Coordinators (only three (3) filled), and thirty (30) Motor Carrier Inspectors who are funded at 50% (currently only twenty (20) filled).
+One (1) additional District Coordinator is responsible for all technology support as well as the States data quality management and is funded at 85%.
+Five (5) of the Motor Carrier Inspectors dedicate their time to New Entrant Safety Audits and their salaries along with their fringe benefits will be billed towards the grant at 85% (currently only four (4) filled).

-FY 2022 Update: The remaining thirty (30) MCl's who are funded at 60%, have the responsibility of operating the State's inspection facilities and conducting size/weight enforcement along with completing DOT inspections.
+The MCI's who are funded at 60%, have the responsibility of operating the State's inspection facilities and conducting size/weight enforcement along with completing DOT inspections.
+The MCI's do not conduct size and weight enforcement without also completing a Driver/Vehicle Examination Report (DOT Inspection).